ideabase/starter-kit/README.md

 ### CMS Instructions

-* Edit the craft/config/db.php file with the LOCAL database name (assuming the password and user name are root)
+* Rename the craft/config/db-backup.php to be db.php
-* Don't commit the production user name and password.
-Change this on the server instead once files are committed.
+* Edit the craft/config/db-backup.php file with the LOCAL database name (assuming the password and user name are root)
-* You can "set assume unchanged" the db.php file once it's been edited with the local info so there's no chance of it being overwritten to production.
+* You can "Ignore" the db.php file once it's been edited with the local info so there's no chance of it being overwritten to production.
 * Important - change the public/htaccess file to be .htaccess.
 * In craft/config/general.php - change the LOCAL url to your actual local URL.
 * Go to your local URL/admin to begin CMS setup.